-The National Park Service would establish criteria that indicate the breach poses a threat to life and/or property (see Breach Monitoring below).
+The National Park Service would continue monitoring the breach using the same methods that staff have used since 2012.
+Based on those methods and the data collected to date, the National Park Service has identified criteria that would help determine if the breach has changed in a manner that could pose a threat to life and/or property (see Breach Monitoring below).
 As long as monitoring data show that the established criteria have not been exceeded, the National Park Service would allow the breach to be shaped entirely by natural processes with no human intervention.
 The breach may remain open or it may close naturally.